dekuNukem/duckyPad/duckyscript_info.md

 `WINDOWS`

-...or can be combined with a letter to form shortcuts:
+...or can be combined with a character to form shortcuts:

 `WINDOWS s`